OfficeDev/Microsoft-Teams-Samples/samples/meetings-share-to-stage-signing/csharp/README.md

     * The people picker does not allow users outside of the tenant to be selected.
 Similarly, if a federated user creates the document, they are only able to select people in their tenant as signers/viewers, and nobody from outside their tenant can view the document.
 * Anonymous Users - Does not work because apps can't get an SSO token for anonymous users.

+### Common Problems
+* When the solution is run on a local web browser (anywhere outside of Teams), it will load an expected error message stating that
+" Unable to get information about the App.
+This happens if you are running the application in a normal browser, and not inside Teams.
+Install the app inside teams to test this application.
+To upload the app to Teams follow the instructions on https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload"

 ## Prerequisites
 * Make sure you have an active [Azure subscription](https://azure.microsoft.com/en-us/free/).
 * Make sure [Publish to organization's app store](https://docs.microsoft.com/en-us/MicrosoftTeams/manage-apps?toc=%2Fmicrosoftteams%2Fplatform%2Ftoc.json&bc=%2Fmicrosoftteams%2Fplatform%2Fbreadcrumb%2Ftoc.json#publish-a-custom-app-to-your-organizations-app-store) is available in Teams.